Expected outcome

 Research challenge

-The objective of this research project is to gain more insight into the shared-use of flood defences on flood risk reduction.
+This research project aims to gain more insight into the shared-use of flood defences on flood risk reduction.
 I do so by using the new probabilistic risk approach to determine the safety level of flood defences that are shared with traditional functions such as housing.
 I further assess the effects on flood safety of some nature-based measures applied in innovative dike reinforcements.

+Figure 2.
 Research components to devise a framework for integrating additional functions within the new risk standards.
+Based on schemes prepared by Richard Marijnissen.

 Innovative components

 My research integrates already existing work in flood protection, risk management and nature-based engineering into a risk assessment framework.
-To develop this framework, I used existing assessment procedures to estimate the probabilities of dike failure for typical mechanisms (top-left figure).
-Under presence or absence scenarios of housing and trees, I compared the effects of multiple reinforcement measures such as broadening or heightening the dike for a more robust design (top-centre figure).
-I further extended the framework to assess the effects of dike reinforcements that include salt marsh development as nature-based adaptation measure for sea-level rise (top-right figure).
+To develop this framework, I used existing assessment procedures to estimate the probabilities of dike failure for typical mechanisms (Figure 2, top-left).
+Under presence or absence scenarios of housing and trees, I compared the effects of multiple reinforcement measures such as broadening or heightening the dike for a more robust design (figure 2, top-centre).
+I further extended the framework to assess the effects of dike reinforcements that include salt marsh development as a nature-based adaptation measure for sea-level rise (Figure 2, top-right).

-I am applying the concepts of this framework into two innovative case studies (bottom figures): the Wide Green Dike, and the Double Dike.
+I am applying the concepts of this framework into two innovative case studies (Figure 2, bottom): the Wide Green Dike and the Double Dike.
 How are the dike designs adapted for additional functions such as clay mining and salt marsh development?
-Moreover, what are the synergies and risks that these functions provide to dike safety?
-In the final step, insights from developing the extended framework, as well as the application cases are synthesised.
+Moreover, what are the synergies and risks these functions provide to dike safety?
+The final step synthesised insights from developing the extended framework and the application cases.
 Thereby, I can provide some recommendations for assessing the effects of other (nature-based) functions within the new flood risk standards.

 Relevant for whom and where?